ballerina-platform/ballerina-lang/language-server/docs/ExtensionnServices.md

 <a name="ComponentsOfAService"></a>
 ## Components of a Service
-In order to register a new service there are three must have components.
+In order to register a new service, there are three must have components.
 1. Service Implementation
 2. Server Capability Registration
 3. Client Capability Registration